Issue with MultiplayerSpawner:

 This line of code acts as a guard to prevent spawning nodes from already being assigned to a spawner, setting just one spawner as the one in control.
 This “control” concept is important, remember spawned nodes disappear when their spawner disappears or disconnects from the multiplayer session.

 Regarding your specific case, you have, effectively, multiple spawners pointing to a same spawn path: each gun has its own spawner pointing to spawn_location, "Main/Gameworld”.
-Presuming they all belong to different authorities (the player), that still doesn’t take the fact that all spawners are visible in each client’s SceneTree.
+Presuming they all belong to different authorities (the player), that still doesn’t take away the fact that all spawners are visible in each client’s SceneTree.

 No matter who sends the spawn data, the scenes are still instantiated locally the same way any other would and thus, the engine recognizes that a spawnable scene is being spawned by another spawner, so it shouldn’t try to spawn it too.
 It’s a guard to prevent a spawning loop, clever :sweat_smile: .